Mennesker foran BLOX

 Photo: La Biennale di Venezia

-Chief curator for the Biennale Architettura 2023
+Chief Curator for the Biennale Architettura 2023

 The Scottish-Ghanaian architect Lesley Lokko is the chief curator for the entire Biennale Architecture.
 Lesley Lokko has a vision that the Biennale should contribute to creating new narratives and languages for architecture that can lift the crisis out of despair.